beyersmann-lab/beyersmannlab/content/home/welcome.md

 ---
 <br>

-Dr Lisi Beyersmann and her team of higher degree researchers are interested in how the human reading system processes printed words, with a particular focus on units that carry meaning ("morphemes").
+Dr. Lisi Beyersmann and her team of higher degree researchers are interested in how the human reading system processes printed words, with a particular focus on units that carry meaning ("morphemes").